 - To produce national guidance to reflect co-production principles, the current policy and legislative context and to advise on implementation

-2. To Support the National Mental Health Service User and Carer Forum
+2. To Support the Wales Mental Health and Wellbeing Forum

 - Provide admin support to the forum and subgroups / acting as secretariat to the quarterly meetings, coordinating messages, assisting with travel arrangements / expenses